 • From 1 January 2021, all medical devices and in vitro diagnostic medical devices (IVDs) placed in the UK market will need to be registered with the MHRA.
 There will be a grace period for registering which is:

-o Eight months for other Class IIb and all Class IIa devices.
+- Eight months for other Class IIb and all Class IIa devices.

-o Twelve months for Class I devices.
+- Twelve months for Class I devices.

-o The above twelve-month grace period will not apply to manufacturers of Class I devices and general IVDs that are currently required to register with the MHRA.
+- The above twelve-month grace period will not apply to manufacturers of Class I devices and general IVDs that are currently required to register with the MHRA.